Estimated reading time: 7 minutes

-We were able to get a box of her recipes and written recipes and cut-outs from magazines.
+We got a box of her recipes, written recipes, and cut-outs from magazines.

-She was looking through the box brought back memories for Mrs. CBB as she remembers the recipe books.
+She looked through the box that brought back memories for Mrs. CBB as she remembered the recipe books.

-We found a Kellog’s recipe book, Wok With Yan cookbook, Good Housekeeping Cakes, lots of cut and paste from magazines and written recipes.
+We found a Kellogg’s recipe book, Wok With Yan cookbook, Good Housekeeping Cakes, lots of magazine cut and paste, and written recipes.

 However, what caught my attention was how life was before computers even existed.

 There was no photocopying, email or text, so the recipes she saved are super old.

 Homemade Chocolate Chip Cookies For The Holidays

 Luckily, we have all the homemade cookie recipes she typically makes at Christmas.

 Baking cookies during the holidays was grandma’s way of saying I love you.